afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 **The merge button is still yours.** If you believe there is nothing left to review in generated code, you are not ahead — you have already stopped doing the job that pays.

-**Step up from files and tests to boxes and arrows** — the same “add machinery vs fix the contract” move is what teams draw on whiteboards when production hurts.
+**At service boundaries the same fork returns** — add machinery or fix the contract — only now it is boxes and arrows on a whiteboard when production hurts.

 ## How Complexity Disguises Itself as Progress